Characteristic classes of flags of foliations and Lie algebra cohomology: Relative cohomology of parabolic Lie subalgebra

 \subsection{Notation}

 Let $\g$ be a semisimple (reductive) Lie algebra with a chosen Cartan decomposition $\g = \n^{-}\oplus\h\oplus \n^{+}$.
 Let $R$ be the associated root system, $S$ the subset of simple roots and $W$ the corresponding Weyl group.
+Each element $w\in W$ admits a decomposition $w=s_{\alpha_1}\ldots s_{\alpha_r}$ into the product of simple reflections $s_{\alpha}$ with $\alpha\in S$.
+The minimum of the number of factors among such decompositions is called the length of $w$ and is denoted $l(w)$.
 The subalgebra $\p$ is called parabolic if it contains the negative Borel subalgebra ${\mathbf{b}^{-}}=\h\oplus\n^{-}$.
-Let us fix a subset $I$ of simple roots and assign to it a standard parabolic subalgebra $\p_{I}$.
-Let $R_I$ be the subset of roots generated by $I$. $R_I^{+}$ and $R_I^{-}$ denotes the subsets of positive and negative roots of $R_I$.
+Let us fix a subset $I$ of simple roots and assign to it the standard parabolic subalgebra $\p_{I}$.
+Let $R_I$ be the subset of roots generated by $I$. $R_I^{+}$ and $R_I^{-}$ {denote} the subsets of positive and negative roots of $R_I$.

-Now we are able to specify the notations for subalgebras related to a chosen parabolic subalgebra $\p_{I}$:
+Now we are able to specify the notations for {some important} subalgebras related to a chosen parabolic subalgebra $\p_{I}$: